alexandrevvo/nmapAutomator/README.md

 The script is optmized to do, in all cases, all webserver recon at the same time.

-When selecting the **All** option, both UDP Scan, Vulns and Recon commands will be executed at the same time.
+When selecting the **All** option, both UDP Scripts, Vulns and Recon commands will be executed at the same time.

 This will ensure two things:
 	1) Automate nmap scans.